Anterior abdominal wall

 There are five (bilaterally paired) muscles in the anterior abdominal wall.
 These muscles are arranged into three muscular layers by the deep fascias.
 However, these muscles extend into the lateral aspects of the abdominal wall and are more precisely referred to as muscles of the anterolateral abdominal wall.
 Of these five muscles, three are flat.
 These are: the external oblique muscle, the internal oblique muscle and the transverse abdominal muscle.
 All three muscles attach anteriorly to a strong sheet of aponeurosis which interlaces at the linea alba (Latin word for: white line).
 Also, the posterior attachment of these flat muscles are onto another tough tendinous aponeurosis of the rectus muscle.
 This aponeurosis is called the rectus sheath.
 The rectus sheath houses the remaining two muscles of the anterior abdominal wall.
 The remaining two muscles are vertical muscles and they are referred to as the rectus abdominis muscle and the pyramidalis muscle.
 The following is a short description of these five muscles:

 - The transverse abdominal muscle lies deep to the internal oblique muscle.
-It is the deepest of the flat muscles, and originates from the lateral third of the inguinal ligament, the anterior three-fourths of the inner lip of the iliac crest of the pelvic bone, the inner surfaces of the cartilages of the 7th to 12th ribs, and interdigitates with the diaphragm and the lumbodorsal fascia.
-It attaches to the xiphoid process, linea alba and pubic symphysis.
+It is the deepest of the flat muscles, and originates from the anterior two-thirds of the inner lip of the iliac crest of the pelvic bone, the inner surfaces of the cartilages of the 7th to 12th ribs, the thoracolumbar facia, and interdigitates with the diaphragm.
+It attaches to the linea alba, pubic crest, pectineal line of the pubis via the cojoint tendon.
 A conjoint tendon is formed by the joining of the lowest tendinous fibres of the internal oblique and transverse abdominal muscle.